- Home

 2. The Cross-Border Data Access Problem: A Framework for Analysis

-3. Mapping Reform Initiatives
+3. Mapping Policy Approaches and Emerging Initiatives

-4. The United States Approach: CLOUD Act
+4. The United States' Approach: The CLOUD Act

-5. The EU Way: e-Evidence Package
+5. The EU Way: The E-Evidence Package

-6. The EU-US Jurisdictional Game and Fight for Norm Setting
+6. The EU-US Jurisdictional Game and Fight for Norm-Setting

 7. The Left-Outs: Lessons for Africa